Ricoh Ricomac 1200 Desktop Calculator

 The Ricoh Ricomac 1200 is an OEM version of the Unicom 1200, manufactured

-the Ricoh brand name.
+Manufacturer) agreement.
 Unicom served as an OEM manufacturer for a number

 including Ricoh, Commodore, and perhaps others.
 Subtle variances in cabinet